StreamYard overlay tutorial to walk you through using overlays in StreamYard on a livestream.

 I have the overlay and this appears on top of my video.
 And basically it’s a graphic that you can design yourself that has a transparent element to it so that you can actually see yourself.

-So overlays can be like frames to actually add some visual dynamics to your screen like this.
-So as you can see that the transparent rectangle in the inside allows you to still see me, or see the camera feed and you can use overlays in so many ways.
+Overlays can be like frames to actually add some visual dynamics to your screen like this.
+As you can see that the transparent rectangle in the inside allows you to still see me, or see the camera feed and you can use overlays in so many ways.

 And once it’s available, you can simply click on it to display it during your live stream, click on it again to remove it.
 Or if you want to remove it from this section altogether to tidy things up, you would hover over the overlay and click on the little X icon here.

 And this will prompt you to, if you want to delete the overlay or not, and then it will remove it from that section.
 Now, the last thing I want to talk to you about is kind of related to overlays, and this is backgrounds.
-So how does backgrounds work?
+How does backgrounds work?

 We’re still in the brand section in StreamYard, and when we scroll down we can see this background section.
 Now overlays appear in front of the video feed.
 The background appears behind the video, and you can use this, particularly if you are sharing a screen or if you have a guest and you want to add some colour and dynamic to the live stream.

-So I’m sharing my screen at the moment so I can choose another layout setting that allows you to see the background.
-So at the moment, the screen that I’m sharing is taking up the entire screen.
+I’m sharing my screen at the moment so I can choose another layout setting that allows you to see the background.
+At the moment, the screen that I’m sharing is taking up the entire screen.
 If I select another option like this one here, you can see that the background behind us is all black.

 And it really is a matter of playing with the layout that works for you.
-So right now, the screen share is quite dominant.
+Right now, the screen share is quite dominant.
 And the picture of the video feed is smaller.
 If I click on this next one, it was switched around.

 Depending on the layout that you use, you’ll be able to see different amounts of the background.
 In terms of the background, how would you actually change it?
 We’re still in the brand section.